shreekta-2401/Content-Researcher-and-Writer-/README.md

 ## Technologies Used:
 - **Streamlit**: Framework for building the interactive web app.
 - **CrewAI**: For creating AI agents to perform research and writing tasks.
-- **SerperDevTool**: For gathering real-time search data from the web.
+- **SerperDevTool**: For providing quick access to real-time search results and data.
 - **LLMs**: Large Language Models for generating content.
 - **Markdown**: Output format for the generated blog post.